For GPs

 12 MONTHS AFTER

-The Bariatric GP will follow up with the patient and organise full bloods to ensure they are not malnourished.
+Dr Baxter or the Bariatric Navigator will follow up with the patient and organise full bloods to ensure they are not malnourished.

 Maintenance of physical activity post bariatric–metabolic surgery aids in maintaining muscle strength, enhanced fitness and greater weight loss.
 Moderate-intensity physical activity of at least 150 minutes per week and a future target of 300 minutes per week (including strength training) two to three times per week is recommended.